-- · developments in our pending litigation against Microsoft; - · quarterly variations in our operating results; - · large purchases or sales of common stock; - · actual or anticipated announcements of new products or services by us or competitors; - general conditions in the markets in which we compete; and - · economic and financial conditions.
+- · developments in our pending litigation against Microsoft; - quarterly variations in our operating results; - large purchases or sales of common stock; - · actual or anticipated announcements of new products or services by us or competitors; - general conditions in the markets in which we compete; and - economic and financial conditions.

-Purchasers in this offering will immediately experience substantial dilution in net tangible book value and may experience further dilution
+Purchasers in this offering will immediately experience substantial dilution in net tangible book value and may experience further dilution.

-The public offering price of our common stock is substantially higher than \$0.10, the net tangible book value per share of our common stock as of June 30, 2008.
-Therefore, if you purchase our common stock in this offering, and assuming a fully subscribed offering, you will incur an immediate dilution of \$\\$ in net tangible book value per share from the price you paid, based on the initial offering price of \$\\$ per share.
-If this offering is 75% or 50% subscribed, you will incur an immediate dilution of \$\\$ or \$\\$ in net tangible book value per share, respectively, from the price you paid, based on the initial offering price of \$\\$ per share.
-The exercise of outstanding options to purchase shares of our common stock at a weighted average exercise price of \$\\$ per share will result in further dilution.
+The public offering price of our common stock is substantially higher than \$0.03, the net tangible book value per share of our common stock as of September 30, 2008.
+Therefore, if you purchase our common stock in this offering, and assuming a fully subscribed offering and no warrants are exercised, you will incur an immediate dilution of \$1.70 in net tangible book value per share from the price you paid, based on an assumed public offering price of \$1.85 per share.
+Based on the assumed offering price of \$1.85 and assuming no warrants are exercised, if this offering is:

+- 75% subscribed, you will incur an immediate dilution of \$1.74 in net tangible book value per share from the price you paid; - 50% subscribed, you will incur an immediate dilution of \$1.77 in net tangible book value per share from the price you paid; and - 25% subscribed, you will incur an immediate dilution of \$1.80 in net tangible book value per share from the price you paid.

+The exercise of outstanding options to purchase shares of our common stock at a weighted average exercise price of \$3.54 per share will result in further dilution.